AgriculturalModelExchangeInitiative/PyCrop2ML/doc/user/language.rst

 Call functions
 --------------
-Call to pure CyML functions are supported if the function
+- Call to CyML functions are supported if the function

 - is accessible on the module